Classical ballet

 Almost every ballet company in the world has the ballet in its repertory, but almost the only thing in common is the score, and the story of the doomed love of Odette, the swan princess, and Prince Siegfried.

-Some contemporary versions of the ballet have a completely new choreography, like Matthew Bourne's famous all-male version.
+Some contemporary versions of the ballet have a completely new choreography, such as Matthew Bourne's famous all-male version.

 Rudolf Nureyev in The Nutcracker, photograph by Anthony Crickmay, mid 20th century